Escape from Scare City

 The root of all evil isn’t money; it’s fear of life.
 Civilization suffers from biophobia.
 We believe we live in an unfriendly universe.
 We believe in scarcity, so we live in Scare City.

-Fortunately, scarcity is a figment of our own economic systems.
+Fortunately, scarcity is a figment of our own economic system.
 As soon as you start charging for things, suddenly there’s not enough for everyone.
 What there’s really not enough of isn’t the resources but the money used to exchange them.

 The fear of scarcity breeds insecurity, struggle, hoarding and competition.
 Fortunately, this fear is an artificial construct, an illusion.
 It comes largely from having to pay for things that, until recently, had always been free.
 One of these new expenses is food.